 - Make your kitchen more than a takeout repository.
 If you have an exhaust hood, run it every time you cook (especially when you attempt stir fry).
 Wipe down grimy, greasy cabinets with specially made cream to help the shine come through.
 Make stainless steel shiny again with a quart of hot water with a teaspoon of dish detergent and a microfiber cloth.
 When attacking the fridge, besides chucking last month’s takeout, wipe down all shelves and bins to remove food bacteria and spillage.

 - Kiss clutter goodbye.
 Spring cleaning isn’t just about polishing; it’s also about decluttering your apartment and your life for the year ahead.
 As you swap out seasonal clothes, be really honest about whether you wore some of those items this past winter.
-Apply The Minimalists’ 20/20 rule: if replacing an item costs less than $20 and can be achieved within 20 minutes, get rid of it.
+Apply the minimalist rule of thumb: if replacing an item costs less than $20 and can be achieved within 20 minutes, get rid of it.
 For the clutter that isn’t as easy to part with, consider renting a storage locker, which are about the size of a closet.
 They’re affordable, and let you keep your collection of flannel shirts for next winter some place other than next to your bed.

 Now that your apartment is refreshed, find a home for things you love but don’t have room to keep.
 Contact the experts at Gotham Mini Storage today, which offers a free truck to move in your belongings, rent specials, 24/7 security and climate-controlled units.